mirko-degli-esposti/gsp/README.md

 - Method for ring 1: *Scalable Maximum Entropy Population Synthesis via Persistent Contrastive Divergence*, arXiv:2603.27312 — code at `github.com/mirko-degli-esposti/maxent-popsynth-pcd`.
-- Calibrating the Instrument: Controllability of an LLM-Driven Synthetic Population, arXiv:2607.00910.
+- *Calibrating the Instrument: Controllability of an LLM-Driven Synthetic Population*, arXiv:2607.00910.

 Cite the technical report for the pipeline and the populations; `CITATION.cff` has the machine-readable form.
 Software snapshots and the open dataset are